 If you are in immediate danger, please call 911.

 During the day, someone will answer your call directly.
 After hours, or on weekends or holidays, you’ll reach our answering service.
-They’ll ask for your first name and phone number, and a Spruce Run hotline worker will call you back within 15 minutes.
+They’ll ask for your first name and phone number, and a Partners for Peace hotline worker will call you back within 15 minutes.

 Can’t get through during business hours?
 Call 207.945.5102, and ask to talk to a hotline worker.